akb825/DeepSea/android/README.md

 	* When setting `app_name` like in the above example, make sure to delete `app_name` from `app/src/main/res/values/strings.xml`.
 * The following dependencies need to be added under the `dependencies` section:
 	* implementation 'com.android.support.constraint:constraint-layout:1.1.3'

+## Project files

+The following project files need to be added or modified:

 * A properly configured `AndroidManifest.xml` file must be placed under `app/src/main`.
 The one included in this project can be used as a template.
 * Java source must be added for the project under `app/src/main/java`.
 The activity can be found under `app/src/main/java/com/akb825/deepsea/DeepSeaActivity.java`.
 The SDL activity source code is also present under `app/src/main/java/org/libsdl/app`.
 If you download the SDL source code, you can also find it under the `android-project` directory.

 	> **Note:** In the local copy of SDLActivity.java, initialization of the `mHIDDeviceManager` member is commented out.
 This prevents SDL from aborthing the app due to `libhidapi.so` not being found. `HID` is an optional driver for controllers, though other drivers should be available.